 Policies and Programs that Fit Farms

 OrCAN is working to create systemic change by advocating for strong policy to advance soil health on Oregon's farms and ranches.
-Between now and July 2023, we’ll be working to introduce and advance a soil health bill, which would establish a Soil Health Initiative at the state level, with the purpose of improving soil health on Oregon’s agricultural lands.
+Between now and July 2023, we’ll be working to advance a soil health bill, which would establish a Soil Health Initiative at the state level, with the purpose of improving soil health on Oregon’s agricultural lands.
 OrCAN also serves in an advisory role to the Oregon Global Warming Commission, providing input on the State’s work to promote carbon sequestration on Oregon’s farms and ranches.
-We’ll simultaneously be working at the federal level to advance the provisions in the Agriculture Resilience Act which is a farmer-driven, science-based roadmap for reaching net-zero greenhouse gas emissions in U.S. agriculture by the year 2040.
+We’re simultaneously working on the Farm Bill to advance the provisions in the Agriculture Resilience Act, which is a farmer-driven, science-based roadmap for reaching net-zero greenhouse gas emissions in U.S. agriculture by the year 2040.

 Our work at both the federal and state levels is focused on providing new opportunities that work for farmers and ranchers in Oregon.
 As these policies and programs are developed and implemented we’ll do our best to ensure they advance soil health, are practical for farmers, and support an equitable food system--engaging farmers in every step of the process.